 Customize Notifications Area on Win 10

 Notification area?
 We’re referring to the system stray here.
 The right side of the taskbar where you see the system icons is in essence, a notifications area.
 At least, until every third-party app starts using the Windows 10 notifications system.
-Some third-party apps still use their own notification service, for example, Nvidia GeForce Experience.
+Some third-party apps still use their notification service, for example, Nvidia GeForce Experience.
 These services usually display a system tray icon alongside the other system icons.
 Too many icons there can get annoying or cluttered, or maybe you would like too many icons there because you have a very wide screen.

 Windows lets you change how many icons, and which icons are displayed in the system tray.
 Right-click on the taskbar and select Taskbar Settings.
 Scroll down and click on the links that say Select which icons appear on the taskbar and Turn system icons on or off.
-You can turn on or off all third-party or system icons on or off on these two pages.
-You can even pin your favorite websites to the taskbar using Chrome, Firefox and Microsoft Edge browsers.
+You can turn on or off all third-party or system icons on or off these two pages.
+You can even pin your favorite websites to the taskbar using Chrome, Firefox, and Microsoft Edge browsers.

 Here are some more tips and tricks to customize the taskbar on your Windows 10 PC.